sahilrajput03/dapp-decentralized-exchange/Readme.md

 ![image](https://user-images.githubusercontent.com/31458531/196035180-c114290f-9079-48ca-a6f3-78224566eb3e.png)

+## TODO: Pending things to try out:

+- Why safe math for sum and subtract?
+Hot to use those two implementation/techniques directly in the code without using SafeMath library?
+- What is validator and how to run it?
+What is merge of PoW to PoS?
+- Try forking with hardhat and truffle.
+- Try debugger with hardhat and solidity compiler to see runtime values with a real debugger.

 What is blockchain?

 It is a special kind of db, and its main fn is to store data.
 Like its name implies it is a series of block of data.
 These blocks are linked to each other with cryptography.